This article was originally published 19/06/2020 and was updated 17/08/2020, 26/10/2020.

 However, in light of the worsening situation in Victoria on 7 August 2020, the Treasurer announced the easing of the tougher eligibility rules for the second phase of the JobKeeper scheme.
 Now, employers will only have to demonstrate a reduction in turnover in the quarters ending in September and December 2020 and from 3 August 2020, the test date of employment will also move from 1 March 2020 to 1 July 2020.

 Further, on 7 September 2020 the Treasurer extended the Safe Harbour protections for Directors from insolvent trading to 31 December 2020 (previously expiring 30 September).
-At the same time as extending the Safe Harbour protections with the Treasurer announcing radical changes to Australia’s insolvent and restructuring laws, due to take affect from 1 January 2021 (the day Safe Harbour protections expire).
+At the same time as extending the Safe Harbour protections with the Treasurer announcing radical changes to Australia’s insolvent and restructuring laws, due to take effect from 1 January 2021 (the day Safe Harbour protections expire).

 In addition to the above measures, Banks initially gave borrowers the ability to take six month holidays from repayments and various legislative provisions passed by the States in accordance with the Federal Government’s ‘Code of Conduct for Commercial Tenancies’ gave tenants relief from paying the full value of rent for up to six months or more in some instances.
 These support measures are also expiring from September with many borrowers and commercial tenants expected to start repaying loans and leases again at normal rates from as early as October 2020.